 160 Pier Street PERTH

-This course provides invaluable experience in appearing before the court for junior practitioners, individuals new to litigation and anyone seeking a refresher in advocacy.
+This course provides invaluable experience for younger practitioners, individuals new to litigation and anyone seeking a refresher in advocacy.
+A non-residential, family friendly and convenient city location with simulated scenario based training in a real courtroom setting with judicial coaches.

 This intensive course offers practical exercises in small groups with guidance and constructive feedback from volunteer teachers who are experienced advocates, including barristers and members of the judiciary.